Skip to main content

 This decision may herald a new era in serious injury threshold litigation, where medical necessity becomes a standard battleground alongside traditional issues of injury extent and causation.
 Attorneys practicing throughout the New York metropolitan area should prepare for more comprehensive medical necessity challenges in their serious injury cases.

-If you’ve been injured in a motor vehicle accident in New York and are facing questions about serious injury thresholds or medical necessity issues, don’t navigate these complex legal waters alone.
+If you’ve been injured in a motor vehicle accident in New York and are facing questions about serious injury thresholds or medical necessity issues, don’t address these complex legal waters alone.
 The Law Office of Jason Tenenbaum has extensive experience handling serious injury threshold cases throughout Long Island and New York City.

 Our team understands the evolving landscape of personal injury law in New York, including recent developments in medical necessity requirements.
 Whether your case involves surgical treatments, multiple accidents, or complex causation issues, we have the experience to effectively advocate for your rights.